twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **TFONTHEADERFLAGSFORM** – Shows a dialog to change header flags in the font.
 * **TFONTINSTALLWIZARDFORM** – Shows the installation wizard to use the font in other applications.
 * **TFONTLOGFORM** (unused) – Shows the font log (**Developer Tools: Font Log**).
 * **TFONTOVERVIEWFORM** – Shows the glyphs available in any opened font.
-Includes an unused menu to either toggle or jump to bookmarks for each glyph (version 5.0 until 6.5).
+Version 5.0 until 6.5 includes a menu to either toggle or jump to bookmarks for each glyph (the menu is hidden in recent versions).
 * **TFONTPROPERTIESFORM** – Displays a dialog where you can modify or view properties for the font.
 * **TFONTSETTINGSFORM** – Displays a dialog where you can change various settings for the font.
 * **TFONTTABLESFORM** – Shows a list of tables used in the font along with unsupported tables.